ot0tot/OpenOSD-X/README.md

 ---

 ## Firmware Update
+Firmware updates are possible via FC (Serial-Passthrough) or USB-Serial (FTDI).

 1. Connect the OpenVTX board, FC, and PC
 2. Run the Python script (auto-detects COM port and flashes firmware):